DCC-EX/EX-SensorCAM/README.md

 The webserver WiFi images are not a substitute for the Processing 4 utility, as sensorCAM cannot "sense" in webserver mode.
 Specific SensorCAM files are provided for each of the above apps.

+NOTE: For enhanced versions, rather than "main/master" branch, use a recent "devel" version of Command Station (5.2.88+) and "devel" branch of sensorCAM (3.10+)

 ## Documentation
 The sensorCAM is a complex device needing some in depth understanding to achieve its full potential.
 A 30 page manual is provided to assist with this process.

-If you want clarification or wish to discuss the implementation please contact me at bcdaniel2@optusnet.com.au and I will attempt to address your issues.
+If you want clarification or wish to discuss the implementation please contact me on Discord (@Barryd) or at bcdaniel2@optusnet.com.au and I will attempt to address your issues.
 I welcome your feedback.

 ## Outline of install process
 1. Acquire ESP32-CAM and MB/FTDI